Abalone Shell

 Jade

-Either of two durable minerals: jadeite and nephrite that come in a number of different colors, most commonly, green.
+Jade is either of two durable minerals: jadeite and nephrite, that come in several different colors, most commonly green.

 Jadeite

-The rarer, more valuable type of the gemstone jade.
-Though the vibrant emerald green variety “Imperial Jade” is the most valuable, jadeite comes in a variety of colors including lavender, red, orange, yellow, brown, white, black and gray.
+Jadeite is the rarer, more valuable type of the gemstone jade.
+Though the vibrant emerald green variety “Imperial Jade” is the most valuable, jadeite comes in various colors, including lavender, red, orange, yellow, brown, white, black and gray.

 Jasper